-Other financial instruments, including accounts receivable and accounts payable and accrued liabilities, are initially recorded at their fair value and are subsequently measured at cost, net of any provisions for impairment.
+Other financial instruments, including accounts receivable, due from Toronto Hostel Services and accounts payable and accrued liabilities, are initially recorded at their fair value and are subsequently measured at cost, net of any provisions for impairment.

 Capital assets

 Purchased capital assets are recorded at cost.
 Contributed capital assets are recorded at fair value at the date of contribution.
 Capital assets are amortized on the straight-line basis over their estimated useful lives as follows: